Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-cut-out-effect-that-will-blow-your-mind.md

 }
 ```

-First, we set a big font-size.
+First, we set big font size.
 I'm using the [viewport size](https://daily-dev-tips.com/posts/how-to-work-with-css-viewport-units/) to make the font responsive.

 Then we set the color of the letters to be black and the background white.
 This gives it a full contrast.
 You can also change the color to get a cool alpha effect!

 The last step is enabling the mix-blend-mode with CSS.
-Since we are using a **full contrast** (black/white), it will totally remove the black text and show the image behind the text element:
+Since we are using a **full contrast** (black/white), it will remove the black text and show the image behind the text element:

 ![CSS text cut out](https://cdn.hashnode.com/res/hashnode/image/upload/v1602653906989/1MZWnW1m2.png)

-So this is how you create a CSS knockout effect with an background image and a few letters of text!
+So this is how you create a CSS knockout effect with a background image and a few letters of text!

 ## Browser Support for knockout text

 Mix-blend-mode does not have full support in all browsers.
-Internet Explorer for one, will not render it 🤕.
+Internet Explorer, for one, will not render it 🤕.

 ![CSS mix-blend-mode browser support](https://caniuse.bitsofco.de/static/v1/mdn-css__properties__mix-blend-mode-1602653957867.png)